oracle-livelabs/apex/apex-professional-hol15/approval-management.md

 ## Task 3: Add Users
    In this lab, you create users for multi-level management.

-1. Navigate to the Administration icon beside search and select **Manage Users and Group** from the dropdown list.
+1. Navigate to the Administration icon on Application home page and select **Manage Users and Group** from the dropdown list.

      ![Manage Users and Group](./images/manage-users.png " ")